stevenmcsorley/Web-Crawler-for-Showing-Google-Results-After-Indexing/README.md

 ## Usage

+Install neccessary libraries for Python 3:
+   ` pip install requests`
+    `pip install beautifulsoup4`
+    `pip install robotparser`

-To use the crawler, run the `main()` function and specify the base URL of the website you want to crawl.
-The `data.json` file will be created with the crawled data.
+Add the url of the website you want to crawl to the `base_url` variable in `spider.py`. no trailing slash.

+Run the script:
+        `python spider.py`

+Start the node server:
+    `node server.js`

+Navigate to `localhost:3000` in your browser.

+See the results from the `data.json` file on `http://localhost:3000`

 ## Requirements